Radiation Exposure: Highest Risk in Animal Health

 Simply put, radiation is energy generated from a source and goes through space at the speed of light.
 Such energy is denoted by an electric field and a magnetic field related to it and contains wave-like properties.
 In most cases, it is likewise referred to the radiation as "electromagnetic waves."

-On a similar note, radiation is energy that moves starting with one spot and then onto the next in a structure that can be depicted as waves or particles.
-As mentioned above, we are exposed to radiation in our daily lives with the most recognizable radiation sources, such as the sun, microwaves in our kitchens, and the radios we pay attention to in our vehicles.
-The aforementioned radiation sources are generally safe, with no serious risks associated with human health.
-Be that as it may, it is important to play caution nevertheless because radiation is still radiation.
+As mentioned above, we are exposed to radiation daily with the most recognizable radiation sources, such as the sun, microwaves in our kitchens, and the radios we pay attention to in our vehicles.

 1.2 The Uses of Radiation